Commentary on Exodus 5 -- The tense story of Moses and the Pharaoh in Exodus 5:

 When Moses persisted, the Pharaoh countered with an order to increase the workload on the children of Israel.
 As the cruelty of their Egyptian taskmasters mounted, it appeared to the Israelites that Moses' attempts to free them had backfired.

-They began to blame him for their problems, wondering how he could possibly be following the leadership of the Lord.
-Was the God of Abraham really working in a situation where matters got continually worse?
+They began to blame him for their problems, wondering how Moses could be following the leadership of the Lord.
+How could the God of Abraham be at work in a situation where matters worsened rather than getting better?

 When Moses could not convince his own people, he began to doubt if he would ever convince Pharaoh to let them go.
 However, even under pressure from both sides, Moses didn't walk away from what he believed to be the will of the Lord.

 He took his doubts to the Lord in prayer.
 Instead of taking the situation into his own hands, he sought divine guidance for each step.
 Because he remained God's man under pressure, he was successful in carrying out the master plan.

-I have had the occasion a few times to watch my own father fulfill his divine calling while under heavy pressures.
+I have had the occasion a few times to watch my own father fulfill his divine calling while under heavy pressure.
 Once, for instance, a Nazarene general superintendent asked him to accept an appointment as pastor of a church in severe difficulty.
 The congregation had defied their district superintendent in the calling of a pastor.

 In their appeal to the general superintendent, these people had insisted on calling a man the district superintendent would not approve.
 They threatened not to pay the moving expenses or one penny of salary to any person other than the man they wanted.

-It was into that kind of situation my father was asked to go.
+It was into that situation that my father was asked to go.
 (Incidentally, he was not the man they wanted.)
 But he prayed through on accepting that appointment.
-Though he didn't have a burning bush experience like Moses, he was convinced that it was the voice of the Lord asking him to change pastorates.
+Though he had not had a burning bush experience like Moses, he was convinced that it was the voice of the Lord asking him to change pastorates.